Bioprospecting: Bioactivity and toxicity testing

 When testing extracts and isolated compounds for bioactivity and toxicity, the use of standard protocols (eg. CLSI, ISO, NIH, EURL ECVAM, OECD) is desirable because this improves test result accuracy and reproducibility.
 Also, if the source material is likely to contain known (previously discovered) active compounds (eg. streptomycin in the case of actinomycetes), then dereplication is necessary to exclude these extracts and compounds from the discovery pipeline as early as possible.
 In addition, it is important to consider solvent effects on the cells or cell lines being tested, to include reference compounds (ie. pure chemical compounds for which accurate bioactivity and toxicity data are available), to set limits on cell line passage number (eg. 10–20 passages), to include all the necessary positive and negative controls, and to be aware of assay limitations.
 These steps help ensure assay results are accurate, reproducible and interpreted correctly.

 Identification of mechanism of action

 When attempting to elucidate the mechanism of action of an extract or isolated compound, it is important to use multiple orthogonal assays.
 Using just a single assay, especially a single in vitro assay, gives a very incomplete picture of an extract or compound's effect on the human body.
 In the case of Valeriana officinalis root extract, for example, the sleep-inducing effects of this extract are due to multiple compounds and mechanisms including interaction with GABA receptors and relaxation of smooth muscle.
 The mechanism of action of an isolated compound can also be misidentified if a single assay is used because some compounds interfere with assays.
 For example, the sulfhydryl-scavenging assay used to detect histone acetyltransferase inhibition can give a false positive result if the test compound reacts covalently with cysteines.

+Criticism of bioprospecting

+Some forms of bioprospecting have been criticised.
+One example is the bioprospecting of medicinal plants from other countries and cultures.
+The bioprospecting of crops from other cultures has also been criticised.